mocobeta/embcli/docs/docs/vector_search.md

 Score: 0.42317725372218157, Document ID: 23, Text: Dim Sum (China): Variety of bite sized portions typically served in steamer baskets or small plates with tea.
 Includes steamed buns dumplings rice rolls savory sweet items.
 Ideal for social brunch.
 Score: 0.4212782104868374, Document ID: 79, Text: Belgian Waffles (Belgium): Known for lightness crisp exterior.
 Brussels waffles larger rectangular Liege waffles denser caramelized pearl sugar.
 Served various sweet toppings.
 ```

+### `--image` option

+`--image` option specifies the image file to search for.
+The image will be embedded using the specified model.
+This is useful for multimodal models that support image inputs.
+See [Multimodal Usage](multimodal_usage.md) for more details on multimodal models.

 ### `--top-k` option